monzo/code-of-conduct/README.md

 We actively work towards:

-* Being a safe community
+* Being a safe community.
-* Cultivating a network of support & encouragement for each other
+* Cultivating a network of support & encouragement for each other.
-* Encouraging responsible and varied forms of expression
+* Encouraging responsible and varied forms of expression.

 We condemn:

-* Stalking, doxxing, or publishing private information
+* Stalking, doxxing, or publishing private information.
-* Threats of harm, harassment
+* Threats of harm, harassment.
-* Anything that compromises people’s safety
+* Anything that compromises people’s safety.

 You may wish to respond to something by disagreeing with it.
 That’s fine.
 But, remember to criticize ideas, not people.
 Please avoid: